Edgemoor Neighborhood

 Communications: No report

-A quick mention was made of a possibility of a citywide theme for Disaster
+Disaster Preparedness: A quick mention was made of a possibility of

-suggestion was made to make signs and supply information promoting Disaster
+a citywide theme for Disaster Preparedness/Map your Neighborhood.
+A suggestion was made to make signs and

-Preparedness at the next National Night out against Crime.
+supply information promoting Disaster Preparedness at the next National Night

-For the record – Pam Went sent a report to the board about the new Center for
+report to the board about the new Center for Local Self Reliance, informally

-Caretakers Garden.
-The center is in the
+referred to as the Caretakers House or the Caretakers Garden.
+The center is in the process of becoming incorporated

-process of becoming incorporated as a nonprofit in the State of Washington,
+as a nonprofit in the State of Washington, applying for 501 c.
+3, engaging a

-brochure, developing a website, getting a PO Box, a "coming-soon"
+getting a PO Box, a "coming-soon" sign, and all the other necessary

-sign, and all the other necessary housekeeping to get the show on the road.
-Pam looks forward to bringing us all news of
+housekeeping to get the show on the road.

-this exciting new neighborhood project.
+neighborhood project.

 Membership: No report.

-Safety: No
+Neighborhood Safety: No report

-Committee Reports
+Reports

-Neighborhood Plan
+Neighborhood Plan Committee: The

-Committee: The committee had the draft of the updated
+committee had the draft of the updated Neighborhood Plan pretty well written up

-step would be to plan a meeting for review and final approval.
-However updated
+and posted on the website.
+The next step would be to plan a meeting for review

-plans are really not a city priority at the moment.
+and final approval.
+However updated plans are really not a city priority at the

-Chuckanut Mountain
+Chuckanut Mountain Parks

-Parks District: Dr. Gibb reported that the petition for
+District: Dr. Gibb reported that the petition for

 signatures for the CMPD had been deemed invalid.
 The description of the boundaries was the